LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Experimental Results

 \subsection{Experimental Setup and Evaluation Metrics}

-We utilize a GPT-4o to implement our proposed prompt method.
 We applied the proposed LLM-Advisor to check the planned path generated by A*~\cite{Hart_TSSC_68}, RRT*~\cite{Karaman_IJRR_11}, and LLM-A*~\cite{Meng_LLM-A_arxiv24}.
 A* is a search-based method, RRT* is a sampling-based method, and LLM-A* is an LLM-based method.
-Note that the experiments with LLM-A*~\cite{Meng_LLM-A_arxiv24} also use a GPT-4o.
-To further evaluate the effectiveness of the LLM-Advisor, we also compare it with LLM-A*~\cite{Meng_LLM-A_arxiv24} and GPT-4o.
+The prompt used for LLM-A*~\cite{Meng_LLM-A_arxiv24} is given in Fig.~\ref{arxiv_prompt}.
+To further evaluate the effectiveness of LLM-Advisor, we also compare it with LLM-A*~\cite{Meng_LLM-A_arxiv24}, GPT-4o, GPT-4-turbo, Gemini-2.5-flash, and Claude-Opus-4.
+We adopt the same cost calculation method as A*~\cite{Hart_TSSC_68} for all compared approaches.

-\textbf{Overview of A*.} A* is a search-based path planning algorithm.
-It evaluates the eight neighboring points around the current position and determines the most cost-efficient path by selecting the next step with the lowest combined cost of traversal and estimated remaining distance(Fig.~\ref{fig:A_star_model}).
-Therefore, A* generates reasonable paths, as illustrated in Fig.~\ref{fig:A_star_results}.
-However, the generated path often includes unnecessary detours.
-Although A* avoids obstacles, the overall path may not be the most cost-efficient.

-\textbf{Overview of RRT*.} RRT* is a sampling-based path planning algorithm that extends RRT~\cite{LaValle_IJRR_01}.
-It randomly samples points and connects each new point to the nearest neighbor in the tree.
-Unlike RRT, RRT* evaluates the cost from all nearby nodes and selects the lowest-cost connection.
-After connecting, it rewires the tree whenever a more efficient path is found.
-Over time, this iterative rewiring process improves the overall path quality.
-Although time-consuming, RRT* generates reasonable paths, which is why we use our LLM-Advisor to evaluate its results, aiming to assess its effectiveness as a validation tool for precomputed reasonable paths.

-\textbf{Overview of LLM-A*.} LLM-A* leverages LLMs to provide a candidate list for the A* algorithm.
-The main idea of LLM-A* is to improve search efficiency in obstacle-avoidance path planning.
-By restricting the search to the candidate list provided by LLM, LLM-A* can significantly decrease the search time.
-The prompt used for experiments using LLM-A*~\cite{Meng_LLM-A_arxiv24} is given in Fig.~\ref{arxiv_prompt}.

-Since LLM-Advisor functions as an advisor, we assess its performance using two metrics: Relative Precision ($RP$) and Improvement Ratio ($IR$).
-The definition of $RP$ is provided in Eq.~\ref{Eq:p}, and the definition of $IR$ is given in Eq.~\ref{Eq:IR}. $RP$ represents the proportion of improved paths within the suggestions made by LLM-Advisor, while $IR$ indicates the percentage of paths that are equal to or better than the original ones after incorporating LLM-Advisor. $IR$ can reveal how many paths are valid and effective.